inab/OEB_level2_data_migration/NAMING-CONVENTIONS.md

   plus challenge original id separator, plus the participant label, plus '_A'.

-* [W] An aggregation dataset's original id must end with the orig_id separator, plus the aggregation separator plus the orig_id separator, plus labels of the involved metrics, joined by '+'.
+* [W] An aggregation dataset's original id must end with the orig_id separator, plus the aggregation separator plus the orig_id separator, plus labels of the involved metrics, joined by the challenge metric label separator (by default '+').

 ## TestActions